Journey

 Fly into Aomori Airport (AOJ) if you want the fastest regional entry, or take the Tohoku Shinkansen north if you want the overland version of the trip.
 Either way, the useful objective is the same: reach Aomori cleanly, then reposition for the last stretch toward Shingo.

-The final leg is by road, weather, and attention span.
+The final leg is by road.
+Weather and season change how the approach feels.

 Base In Hachinohe Or Towada